open/close all folders

 - The Bible doesn't mention dinosaurs, but Creationists have come up with a number of Fanon theories to try and reconcile the book of Genesis with paleontology:

-- Dinosaurs died from Noah's Flood; most from the flood itself (along with every other species), and the few left that were on the ark couldn't handle the resulting climate changes and/or the die-off of a food source that didn't survive the flood or climate changes.
+- Dinosaurs died from Noah's Flood; most from the flood itself (along with every other species), and the few left that were on the ark died out because either they or their food sources couldn't handle the resulting climate changes.

-- The seven "days" of creation were actually seven eras, and dinosaurs went extinct somewhere in that timeframe.
+- The seven "days" of creation are actually a metaphor for seven much longer eras, and dinosaurs went extinct somewhere in that timeframe.

 - When the Earth was cursed due to the Fall of Man, dinosaurs were corrupted and made Always Chaotic Evil.
 (This doesn't explain where they went, though...)

-- Dinosaurs never existed and their remains were placed by either God or Satan to test the faith of the less commited Christians.
+- Dinosaurs never existed and their remains were placed by either God or Satan to test the faith of the less committed Christians.

-- In d20 Modern's Dark•Matter setting, while not specifically mentioning the dinosaurs, numerous historical disasters, and also times of prosperity, are tied to the ebb and flow of dark matter, used as the setting's Applied Phlebotinum.
+- In the Dark Matter setting, while not specifically mentioning the dinosaurs, numerous historical disasters, and also times of prosperity, are tied to the ebb and flow of dark matter, used as the setting's Applied Phlebotinum.

 - One of three alien races who commonly interact with Earth humans in Conspiracy X are the "Saurians", mysterious reptilian aliens with many forms who want to take over.
 They are actually the dinosaurs, they owned the planet long before us, and they had extremely advanced technology.
 What finally did them in was an experimental FTL drive that failed in the middle of a huge space civil war, trapping just about every single Saurian still alive at the time within the temporal stasis field around an artificial black hole.
 It took the black hole 65 million years to shrink to the point that some Saurian ships have managed to free themselves of its pull, and the crew members have discovered, to their great dismay, that while they were gone... all kinds of things happened to their planet.